-Since 2016, Bali is now among one of the Indonesian ports of entry that dispenses free visas upon arrival for tourists.
-These visas are available to more than 100 nationalities and have certain requirements – the most important being that the traveler must only be visiting for tourism purposes and cannot stay longer than 30 days.
-Extensions are not possible with free VUAs.
+Since 2016, Bali is now among one of the Indonesian ports of entry that dispenses free visas on arrival for tourists.
+These visas are available to more than 100 nationalities and have certain requirements – the most important being that the traveller must only be visiting for tourism purposes and cannot stay longer than 30 days.
+Extensions are not possible with free VOAs.

 I found that I was able to convert my 2 month tourist visa to a social visa once in the country through a visa agent (cost about $30 for each month) and thus stay for up to six months.

-Bali can seem like an overly chaotic mess of scooters, taxis, and minibusses at times.
-Kuta, Denpassar and Ubud have the worst traffic issues in my opinion.
+Bali can seem like an overly chaotic mess of scooters, taxis, and minibuses at times.
+The south coast and its towns are a special hellscape for traffic.

 As part of a Southeastern Asian nation, the scooter is king when it comes to getting around in Bali.
 Driving one is super simple so anyone can pick it up, and it’s the option that offers you the most freedom and fun.

-Those that want to join in the hordes of scooters riders can easily rent their own.
 Most hotels will have a personal fleet of scooters available to rent; otherwise, there are several shops around.
-Be sure to negotiate a fair price – you can normally get a scooter for around 70,000 Rupiah a day.
+You can normally get a scooter for around 70,000 Rupiah a day.
 This can be even cheaper if you rent it for a week or a month.

 Hitchhiking in Bali

 Hitchhiking in Bali and Indonesia uses a different method for hailing a car.
-No one uses their thumb in Indonesia but instead waves or maybe points there thumb to the ground.
+No one uses their thumb in Indonesia but instead waves or maybe points their thumb to the ground.

 Never use your left hand as, since this is a Muslim nation, it is considered the “unclean” one.
 Try to learn a bit of Bahasa Indonesia or Balinese as well; doing so will make your life much easier.